Superconvergence of Online Optimization for Model Predictive Control: Fast Lag- Online MPC Strategy

 \end{remark}

 \begin{remark} In \eqref{equ:Update}, we choose a step size of one in all iterations since we are interested in the local behavior of online MPC.
 As is common in such setups, we assume $(\bz^0, \blambda^0)$ is sufficiently close to $(\tz, \tlambda)$\footnote{For example, in convex optimization it is standard to assume that the radius of this neighborhood is bounded by the reciprocal of the condition number; see (9.33) in \cite{Boyd2004Convex}.} such that Newton's method already arrives at the second (quadratically convergent) phase.
-A similar setup is studied in Algorithm 18.1 in \cite{Nocedal2006Numerical}.
-Some extensions on \eqref{equ:Update}, such as incorporating with an Armijo or Wolfe backtracking line search, are worth studying as well. \end{remark}
+A similar setup is studied in Algorithm 18.1 in \cite{Nocedal2006Numerical} and \cite{Diehl2005Real, Diehl2005Nominal, Zavala2010Real, Gros2016linear}.
+Some extensions on \eqref{equ:Update}, such as incorporating it with an Armijo or Wolfe backtracking line search, are worth studying as well. \end{remark}

 \begin{remark} We adopt two critical techniques in Algorithm \ref{alg:1}. \begin{enumerate}[label=(\alph*),topsep=1pt] \itemsep{-0.0em} \item ``Discard the tail": for each subproblem $i$, the initial point within stages $[n_2(i-1), n_2(i)]$ are set to $(\bz^0, \blambda^0)$.
-But one big difference from typical MPC strategies is that we also let $(\bz^0, \blambda^0)$ initialize stages within $(n_2(i-1)-L, n_2(i-1)]$, the last $L$ stages of $(i-1)$th subproblem.
-Thus, we discard iterates $\bz_{n_2(i-1)-L+1:n_2(i-1), i-1}^1$ (same for $\blambda$) when moving to the $i$th subproblem. \item ``Stop early": for each stage $k$, our output $(\hbz_k, \hblambda_k)$ is set to be the initial point of the last subproblem that is going to update the stage $k$, instead of the updated point.
+But one big difference from typical MPC strategies is that we also let $(\bz^0, \blambda^0)$ initialize stages within $(n_2(i-1)-L, n_2(i-1)]$, the last $L$ stages of $(i-1)$-th subproblem.
+Thus, we discard iterates $\bz_{n_2(i-1)-L+1:n_2(i-1), i-1}^1$ (same for $\blambda$) when moving to the $i$-th subproblem. \item ``Stop early": for each stage $k$, our output $(\hbz_k, \hblambda_k)$ is set to be the initial point of the last subproblem that is going to update the stage $k$, instead of the updated point.
 More specifically, we use $\bz_{k, T_k}^0$ (same for $\blambda$), instead of $\bz_{k, T_k}^1$, as the final output. \end{enumerate} Both these algorithmic strategies are adopted for similar reasons.
-We aim to show that middle points in the horizon see the benefit of multiple Newton steps but that the terminal values can have a precision no better than one Newton iteration, which may subsequently affect the precision of the entire process.
+We aim to show that middle stages in the horizon see the benefit of multiple Newton steps (since they are scanned multiple times), but the terminal stages, which are iterated by only one Newton step, may have a precision no better than without iteration.
+Using these iterates may subsequently affect the precision of the entire process.
 To improve accuracy, we discard those iterates that are updated just once on the tail.
-The usefulness of this strategy will be seen in the analysis of the next section. \end{remark}
+The usefulness of this strategy will be seen in the analysis. \end{remark}